 Mistake #4 – Not researching your route

 Spontaneity may sound fun, but it can come with consequences.
 It’s better to plan so you know what to expect.

 Know where you could stay overnight if needed.

 Determine if there are any detours that may delay your trip or cause you to re-route.

 It is helpful to have a working GPS that can aid you in these decisions.

 Mistake #5 – Not having emergency supplies

 You also want to make sure your cell phone is fully charged so you can contact help and while you wait, turn on your hazard lights to alert other cars of your presence.

 Avoiding these five simple mistakes can ensure you have a happy and safe adventure on the open road this summer.

-If you or a loved one have been injured, contact VanDerGinst Law today.
 We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
-The consultation is free and there is never a fee unless we win.
-Call VanDerGinst Law at 800-797-5391.
-The law is tough, being injured is tougher.
-We’ll make it easier for you.

 The information contained on this website is presented by VanDerGinst Law P.C.
 It is not intended nor should it be construed as professional legal advice.
 The information is general in nature about the Firm, the scope of services we offer, and our community outreach, it is not legal advice.
 Please contact us by phone, email, mail, or via this website for inquiries.
 Contacting us does not create an attorney-client relationship.
 Please contact a personal injury attorney for a consultation regarding your situation.
 This website is not intended to solicit clients outside the State of Iowa and/or the State of Illinois.